 3. Reinvest Profits in Inventory

 As your business grows, use your profits to invest in buying more inventory first.
 Not only will you be preventing an Amazon stockout, but you’ll also increase your negotiating leverage with suppliers.
 After all, if you can guarantee more or larger orders, they may give you a better price.

 Pro Tip: To maximize your profits, ensure you optimize product price — including the amount you pay to source an item and how much you list it for on Amazon.
 This way, your margins are high, and you have more to reinvest.

 4. Cushion Your Cash Flow

 As you continue turning inventory, you’ll need a reliable source of cash to replenish it.
 While you should use your profits to reinvest in buying more, you may not have access to said profits right away — especially with Amazon’s two-week payment terms.

-With a service like Payability, you can have next-day access to your profits, allowing you to purchase more inventory at a faster rate, maximize inventory turn, and grow your business.
+With a service like Payability, you can have next-day access to your profits, allowing you to purchase more inventory at a faster rate, maximize inventory turnover, and grow your business.
 Payability is a financing company that pays you 80% of your Amazon income within one business day at a 2% flat fee.
 The other 20% remains in a reserve to cover returns and chargebacks and released to you on Amazon’s traditional 14-day schedule.